Skip to main content

 As for international exposure, ENGEES signs agreements with foreign universities for student exchanges.
 For more information on the school's international partnerships, go to the international section.

-A third of the classes are taught by permanent ENGEES faculty (professors and researchers of the school and engineers of the Agriculture Ministry).
+• A third of the classes are taught by permanent ENGEES teachers (engineers from the Ministry of Agriculture and teacher-researchers from the School).

 The last third are taught by professionals: